-Our staff are essential employees and have proven their value time and time again.
+I'm proud of our department and our staff, who are essential employees and have proven their value time and time again.
 Their dedication to the clients throughout the pandemic has been remarkable and we have many success stories to point to.
-The data presented in this report is one piece of the larger story.